-PTA 222 - Therapeutic Exercise I 3.0 Credit(s) Lecture 2
+PTA 222 - Therapeutic Exercise I

 Therapeutic Exercise I introduces the student to the principles of exercise and physical activity.
 Acute and chronic physiological responses and adaptations as they relate to exercise training and progression are explored.
 Also included is the study and application of endurance, stretching, and strengthening programs.

 Prerequisite(s): PTA 102 - Introduction to Physical Therapist Assistant, PTA 105 - Basic Skills for the Physical Therapist Assistant.
 Prerequisite(s)/Corequisite(s): PTA 120 - Kinesiology.